sirno/misosoup/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-MInimal Supplying cOmmunity Search (MiSoS(oup)) is a command line tool that searches for minimal microbial communities.
-In such communities every member is required for the community to persist.

-MiSoS(oup) can be used for two objectives: (1) Find minimal communities in a given medium or (2) Find minimal supplying communities which are the minimal communities required for growth of a strain (or species) of interest, that we refer to as the focal strain.
+Minimal Supplying Community Search (`misosoup`) is a command line tool that searches for minimal microbial communities.
+These are communities in which every member is required for the community to persist. `misosoup` can be used for two major objectives: (1) Find minimal communities in a given medium or (2) Find minimal supplying communities in a medium; these are the minimal communities required for growth of a strain (or species) of interest, that we refer to as the focal strain.

-As input MiSoS(oup) takes a set of genome-scale metabolic models, one for each strain (species) that will be considered as potential community members.
+As input `misosoup` takes a set of genome-scale metabolic models, one for each strain (species) that will be considered as potential community members.
 The tool will then execute a series of constraint-based optimizations to find minimal communities.
 For the computation of the solutions metabolic steady-state is assumed (as in Flux Balance Analysis).
-Once computed, by default community members, their respective growth rates and there metabolic consumption and secretion will be reported in a human-readable and parsable format.
+Once computed, community members, their respective growth rates and there metabolic consumption and secretion will be reported in a human-readable and parsable format.

 ## Details

-To obtain minimal microbial communities MiSoS(oup) solves multiple optimization problems.
+To obtain minimal microbial communities `misosoup` solves multiple optimization problems.
 All optimizations problems are solved with gurobi.

 1. Minimize the number of community member.